Kamalkiro/alx-low_level_programming/0x0A-argc_argv/README.md

-Directory made for the args argv project which contains 6 tasks including ana advanced one
+Directory made for the args argv project which contains 6 tasks including an advanced one